Hunting for Neutrino Texture Zeros with Muon and Tau Flavor Violation: Texture zeros and bounds on the type II seesaw scale

 In the charged-lepton mass basis, all six possible one-zero textures for the neutrino mass matrix $M^{\nu}$ are consistent with the neutrino mixing angles and mass splittings measured in neutrino oscillation experiments~\cite{Xing:2003ic, Xing:2004ik, Merle:2006du, Lashin:2011dn, Deepthi:2011sk, Bora:2016ygl, Kitabayashi:2020ajn, Chauhan:2023faf}:

 This is not the case for two-zero textures.
-The only patterns that, at present, are compatible with neutrino oscillation data are~\cite{Zhou:2015qua, Alcaide:2018vni,Singh:2019baq, Chauhan:2023faf,Treesukrat:2025dhd}:
+The only patterns that, at present, are compatible with neutrino oscillation data are~\cite{Zhou:2015qua, Alcaide:2018vni,Singh:2019baq, Denton:2023hkx, Chauhan:2023faf,Treesukrat:2025dhd}:

 Textures with three or more zeros are excluded by oscillation experiments~\cite{Xing:2004ik, Fritzsch:2011qv}.
-The above two-zero textures are also consistent with beta decay and neutrinoless double beta decay ($0\nu\beta\beta$) data~\cite{Treesukrat:2025dhd}.
-They serve as the maximal possible hierarchal structure for $M^{\nu}$ and, in the context of type~II seesaw, $Y_{\Delta}$.
+The above two-zero textures are also consistent with beta decay and neutrinoless double beta decay ($0\nu\beta\beta$) data~\cite{Treesukrat:2025dhd}.\footnote{Only textures $\mathbf{A_1}$ and $\mathbf{A_2}$ are compatible with the stringent cosmological bound on the sum of neutrino masses $\Sigma m_{\nu} < 0.09$ eV~\cite{Denton:2023hkx}, while all seven textures remain viable under more conservative cosmological limits~\cite{Treesukrat:2025dhd}.
+We include all textures because the information from cosmology is indirect and can be modified by new physics irrelevant to the type~II seesaw.
+For instance, light dark sector particles can suppress the neutrino abundance and thereby relax the cosmological constraints, see~\cite{Farzan:2015pca, Benso:2024qrg, Das:2025asx} and references therein for further examples.} They serve as the maximal possible hierarchal structure for $M^{\nu}$ and, in the context of type~II seesaw, $Y_{\Delta}$.

-In general, $M^{\nu}$ contains 9 real physical parameters, as shown by Eqs.~\eqref{eq:mnu} and \eqref{eq:pmns}: two mass differences $\Delta m_{12}$, $\Delta m_{13}$, three mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$, one Dirac CPV phase $\delta$, two Majorana CPV phases $\rho$ and $\sigma$, and the lightest mass $m_{0}$, which is equal to $m_1$ in case of normal ordering (NO) or $m_3$ in case of inverted ordering (IO).
+In general, $M^{\nu}$ contains 9 real physical parameters, as shown by Eqs.~\eqref{eq:mnu} and \eqref{eq:pmns}: two mass differences $\Delta m_{12}$, $\Delta m_{13}$, three mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$, one Dirac CPV phase $\delta$, two Majorana CPV phases $\rho$ and $\sigma$, and the lightest mass $m_{0}$, which is equal to $m_{\nu_1}$ in case of normal ordering (NO) or $m_{\nu_3}$ in case of inverted ordering (IO).
 Oscillation experiments can precisely measure the first five parameters, while they constrain the Dirac CPV phase $\delta$ only poorly at present and they are not sensitive to the absolute mass and the Majorana phases.
 Cosmological observations~\cite{Planck:2018vyg,DESI:2025zgx} and $\beta$-decay experiments such as KATRIN~\cite{KATRIN:2024cdt} can set upper limits to the absolute neutrino mass scale $m_{0}$.

 In presence of a two-zero texture, $M^{\nu}$ only contains five independent real physical parameters, which we can choose to be the precisely measured ones: the mixing angles and the mass splittings \{$\theta_{12}$, $\theta_{13}$, $\theta_{23}$, $\Delta m_{12}$, $\Delta m_{13}$\}.
 The other physical parameters are predictions of the texture.
 The explicit relations among the entries of $M^{\nu}$ and the physical observables are shown in Appendix~\ref{expressions}.
 It is worth remarking that flavor patterns less restrictive than two-zero textures are only poorly constrained by data at present.
 Although $M^{\nu}$ with certain one-zero textures contains the same number of free parameters and experimental inputs, the non-zero elements can only be inferred with large uncertainties, unless $\delta$ and $m_0$ are measured or constrained at a better precision level.
 Typically, in order to narrow down the allowed ranges for the parameters in Eq.~\eqref{onezero}, the sensitivity for $m_0$ should reach the $\mathcal{O}(0.05)$~eV level so that the uncertainty of the dimensionless variable $(m_0^2/\Delta m_{13}^2)$ becomes smaller than $\mathcal{O}(1)$, a result that is supported by the $m_0$ dependence of the $M^{\nu}$ elements~\cite{FileviezPerez:2008jbu}.